LOS ANGELES COUNTY

 The development was planned as an industrial town with housing for 500 people.
 The planned community was named Torrance and founded in October 1912.
 The community finally became a city and incorporated in May 1921.
 By this time, Torrance had already grown in size to a population of about 1,800 residents.

 The discovery of oil was the trigger for the development and growth of Torrance as a community.
 The first oil well was dug in December 1921.
 The population rose again from 1800 in 1921 to 2,750 in 1922.
 Soon oil derricks were seen throughout the city.

 By 1925, there were 582 producing oil wells in Torrance.
-By the early 1950’s there were 615 wells operating in the City.
-However, by the late 1950’s production had decreased dramatically.
+By the early 1950s, there were 615 wells operating in the City; however, production had decreased dramatically by the late 1950s.
 The oils wells were producing an average of five barrels a day as opposed to the 900 barrels that the first well produced in 1921.
-By the early 1960’s all of the wooden oil derricks were gone.
+By the early 1960s, all of the wooden oil derricks were gone.
 Fortunately, the City of Torrance was able to overcome the decline of the oil industry and continue to grow and prosper thanks to the aerospace and related industries.